caitlinch/chromatin-assembly/README.md

   - To get a list of the output files that are affected: `snakemake --list-input-changes`
   - To force a rerun of the new input files: `snakemake -n --forcerun $(snakemake --list-input-changes)`
 - **Snakemake locked directory and can't run new job?**
+  - Try rerunning the Snakemake command with the additional command line. parameter `--unlock`
+      - `--unlock` can be used to remove a stale lock, e.g., if the machine powered off or a job was killed while a Snakemake instance was still running
+  - Not working?
+Delete contents of the hidden directory `.snakemake/locks/` and try again
+- **Issues generating conda environments with Snakemake?**
   - Delete contents of the hidden directory `.snakemake/conda/` and try again
-  - Still not working?
-Delete the whole hidden directory `.snakemake/` and try again
-- **Issues generating conda environments with Snakemake?**
-  - Delete contents of the hidden directory `.snakemake/locks/` and try again
-  - Still not working?
-Delete the whole hidden directory `.snakemake/` and try again
 - **Can't run Step 0 because R isn't available?**
+  - Check whether the conda environments have been created in the hidden directory `.snakemake/conda/`
+  - Try to generate the conda environments using `snakemake --use-conda --conda-create-envs-only -c1`
   - The conda environment "merge_reads" is provided at `workflow/envs/merge_reads.yaml`
   - If this environment isn't working, try creating the environment and manually exporting it:
     - To manually create the environment: `conda env create --file workflow/envs/merge_reads.yaml`
     - To re-export the environment: `conda activate merge_reads; conda env export > workflow/envs/merge_reads.yaml`
 - **Can't run Step 6a or Step 6b because faCount and faToTwoBit aren't installed?**
+  - Check whether the conda environments have been created in the hidden directory `.snakemake/conda/`
+  - Try to generate the conda environments using `snakemake --use-conda --conda-create-envs-only -c1`
   - The conda environment "Step6" is provided at `workflow/envs/Step6.yaml`
   - If this environment isn't working, try creating the environment and manually exporting it:
     - To manually create the environment: `conda env create --name Step6 --file workflow/envs/Step6.yaml`